On the Maximization of Real Sequences

-The study of Problem~\ref{mainpb} is motivated by the study of \emph{generalized peaks computation problems} arising in the verification of dynamical systems (see e.g.~\cite{adje2015property} in a discrete-time context and for the continuous-time case~\cite{miller2020peaksafety}).
-Problem~\ref{mainpb} can be viewed as a generalization of ~\cite{DBLP:journals/jota/Adje21,adje13052025}.
-A generalized peaks computation problem requires two inputs: a dynamical system and an objective function.
-Generalized peaks computation problems encompass several verification problems for dynamical systems.
-The objective function modelizes the quantity of interest for which the evolution has to be analyzed.
-For example, it can come from energy function definitions~\cite{4303250}, functional representations of a safe set~\cite{adje2015property,miller2020peaksafety} or norms~\cite{7984147,ahiyevich2018upper}.
-Speaking about norms, we can find in some references, a problem dealing with the computation of an upper bound on the sequences of the norms of the powers of a given matrix (see e.g.~\cite{dowler2013bounding}).
-The latter work is not directly motivated by dynamical system verification puroposes.
-Most of the works about norms based generalized peaks computation problems deal with linear systems~\cite{polyak2018peak,shcherbakov2024analysis}.
-Moreover, the authors only propose lower and upper bounds over the optimal value of the associated optimization problem.
-Finally, we find a similar formulation in~\cite{ahmadi2025robust}.
-In~\cite{ahmadi2025robust}, the generalized peaks computation problem is called a \emph{robust-to-dynamics optimization} problem.
-Moreover, the formulation of the authors has an additional constraint called an invariance constraint that forces the vector of the state variable to stay in some invariant set.
+Our motivation for Problem~\ref{mainpb} comes from the study of \emph{generalized peak computation problems} arising in the verification of dynamical systems (see, e.g.,~\cite{adje2015property,miller2021peakdiscrete} in the discrete-time context and~\cite{miller2020peaksafety} in the continuous-time case).
+Problem~\ref{mainpb} can be viewed as a generalization of \cite{DBLP:journals/jota/Adje21,adje13052025}.
+A generalized peak computation problem requires two inputs: a dynamical system and an objective function.
+Generalized peak computation problems encompass several verification problems in dynamical systems.
+The objective function models the quantity of interest, for which the evolution is analyzed.
+For example, the objective function can be an energy function~\cite{4303250}, a functional representation of a safe set~\cite{adje2015property,miller2020peaksafety} or a norm~\cite{ahiyevich2018upper,7984147}.
+Regarding norms, we can find in some references a problem dealing with the computation of an upper bound on the sequences of the norms of the powers of a given matrix (see e.g.,~\cite{dowler2013bounding}).
+The latter work is not directly motivated by dynamical system verification purposes and improves previous works on the topic based on the Kreiss matrix theorem~\cite{Kreiss1962,Spijker1991,TrefethenEmbree+2020}.
+References~\cite{ahiyevich2018upper,polyak2018peak,7984147} on norm-based generalized peak computation problems deal with linear systems.
+Moreover, in~\cite{polyak2018peak,7984147}, the authors only propose lower and upper bounds on the optimal value of the associated optimization problem, whereas in~\cite{ahiyevich2018upper}, an upper bound is proposed.
+Finally, we find a similar formulation in~\cite{ahmadi2025robust}, where the generalized peak computation problem is called a \emph{robust-to-dynamics optimization} problem.
+The framework differs from ours in that the authors put an additional constraint.
+This latter is called an invariance constraint, and it forces the state variables to remain in a set.